sixgweb/oc-plugin-documentation/docs/conditionsusers/index.md

 ![User Group](./images/user-group.jpg)

 ### Condition Logic
-The logic used when matching conditions.  **Includes** will match the checked user groups checked.  **Exclude** will match the unchecked user groups.
+The logic used when matching conditions.  **Includes** will match the checked user groups.  **Exclude** will match the unchecked user groups.

 ### Nullable
 Include users without a user group in the condition logic.